How to Install Java in Linux?

 OpenJDK:

 OpenJDK (Open Java Development Kit) is an open-source implementation of the Java Platform Standard Edition.
-It is free to use with General Public License Version2 and was launched by Sun Microsystems in 2006.
+It was launched by Sun Microsystems in 2006 and is free to use with the General Public License Version 2.

 Oracle JDK:

-Java programming language was originally developed by Sun Microsystems but it is now owned by Oracle.
+The Java programming language was originally developed by Sun Microsystems, but it is now owned by Oracle.
 Oracle JDK is also owned by Oracle.
-Oracle started charging for Java SE 8 licenses in 2019.
+In 2019, Oracle started charging for Java SE 8 licenses.
 Hence, Oracle JDK is chargeable.

 OpenJDK Vs Oracle JDK